JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ## How Signing Works

-To be sure a file has not been modified, the file will be signed twice – once by the plugin author and once by JetBrains Marketplace.
+To be sure a file has not been modified, the file will be signed twice – first by the plugin author, then by JetBrains Marketplace.

 The plugin author's sign-verify process is as follows:

-- A user generates a key pair and uploads the public part to JetBrains Hub.
+- A plugin author generates a key pair and uploads the public part to [JetBrains Hub](https://www.jetbrains.com/hub/).
 - A build tool signs a plugin file during the assembly process.
 - The user uploads the plugin file to JetBrains Marketplace.
-- JetBrains Marketplace checks if the public key is present in the JetBrains Hub user profile.
+- JetBrains Marketplace checks if the public key is present in the [JetBrains Hub](https://www.jetbrains.com/hub/) user profile.
 - JetBrains Marketplace verifies the signature.
 - The JetBrains sign-verify process is as follows:

 JetBrains CA is used as the source of truth here.
-Its public part will be added to the product Java TrustStore, while the private part will be used only once to generate an intermediate certificate.
+Its public part will be added to the IDE Java TrustStore, while the private part will be used only once to generate an intermediate certificate.
 The private key of JetBrains CA is super-secret; in fact, we've already said too much.

 - The intermediate certificate issues a certificate that will be used to sign plugins.